 Jerry Dawson – Pitching Coach

-Coach Dawson was the only Head Coach in the history of the school which has produced over 150 graduates who continued their baseball careers at the college or professional levels.
-Most notable are current Major Leaguers Paul Konerko (Chicago White Sox), Brian Bannister (Kansas City Royals), and Ike Davis (New York Mets), and Charles Brewer (Arizona Diamondbacks).
-During his tenure at Chaparral, he coached teams that won or tied for 24 Region Championships and finished as state runner-up on four occasions, in addition to the eight state championships.
+During his time at Chaparral, the baseball program elevated itself into the upper echelon of Arizona high school baseball and was recognized nationally, claiming 8 state championships – four of those teams became nationally-ranked.
+Coach Dawson was the only Head Coach in the history of the program, prior to his retirement, which produced over 160 graduates who continued their baseball careers at the college or professional levels, to include 5 current or former Major Leaguers.
+Most notable are Paul Konerko (Chicago White Sox), Brian Bannister (Kansas City Royals) and Ike Davis (Oakland Athletics).
+During his tenure at Chaparral, he coached teams that won or tied for 24 Region Championships and finished state runner-up on four occasions, in addition to the eight state championships.

 Coach Dawson has been named the National High School Coach of the year on 5 occasions and has been elected to 5 Halls of fame, to include the Arizona Sports Hall of Fame in 2014, as the only high school coach ever to be so honored.
 Dawson taught Physical Education at Chaparral for 30+ years, served as the Physical Education Department Chairman for 25+ years and school’s Athletic Director for 20+ years before retiring in 2004.

 Dawson served as an assistant coach on the USA Baseball Junior National team staff in 2004, which competed in the World Games in Taipei.
 He also served as the Head Coach of the Junior National team in 2005 when it competed in the Pan Am games in Mexico, winning the silver medal.